aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/fungible_asset.md

 <a id="0x1_fungible_asset_EAPT_NOT_DISPATCHABLE"></a>

-Cannot register dispatch hook for APT.
+Cannot register dispatch hook for SUPRA.

 <pre><code><b>const</b> <a href="fungible_asset.md#0x1_fungible_asset_EAPT_NOT_DISPATCHABLE">EAPT_NOT_DISPATCHABLE</a>: u64 = 31;